DIKU-EDU/kudos/docs/kernel-overview.rst

 Now we have seen an overview of various kernel services, but we still don't have anything which can call these service functions.
-The core of any kernel, including Kudos, is its threading and context switching functionality.
+The core of any kernel, including KUDOS, is its threading and context switching functionality.
-Threading is provided by a special threading library in Kudos.
+Threading is provided by a special threading library in KUDOS.
 The threading system makes it possible to execute threads in separate instances of program execution.
 Each thread runs independently of each other, alternating their turns on the CPU(s).
 The context switching system is used to switch one thread